 All papers everywhere are made from a pulp mixture derived from fiber materials.
-The most common papers today come from wood fiber pulp from cut trees.
-Our fibers of choice, of course, are poo fibers.
-We use the poo fibers from elephants, cows, horses, donkeys, Thai buffalos, and others to make our POOPOOPAPER products.
+The most common papers today are made using wood pulp from cut trees.
+We use NO wood pulp in our paper.
+Our

 All the animals that generate the poo that we require for our process have at least two things in common:

 1. All are herbivores and have highly fibrous diets of bamboo, sugar cane, grasses, banana trees, leaves, twigs, fruits and/or various other plants and vegetation.